Bricktech2000/Notes/notes/sleep.md

 noise, even if we might not realize it since we're unconscious, does affect [[sleep]] quality by decreasing the amount of deep REM [[sleep]] during the night. people can actually tell the difference between a quiet and noisy night. earplugs would be a possible solution.

-> **note**: noise is very detrimental to my sleep quality. whenever I have issues building a sleep cycle or whenever I constantly wake up groggy, the most common cause is the presence of noise during my sleep.
+> **note** noise is very detrimental to my sleep quality. whenever I have issues building a sleep cycle or whenever I constantly wake up groggy, the most common cause is the presence of noise during my sleep.

 ### sunlight